s-mackeo/maqe-crit.github.io/about.md

 From what I can tell, most game reviewers are drab, conformist, and uninteresting, following popular expectations and potentially making their minds up about a game before even having played it.

+ I don't read that much about video games, and mostly discuss with friends, anyway, so I don't have too much to recommend.

 Here are a few reviewers don't follow that trend whose articles and work I particularly enjoy reading :

 - [Tevis Thompson](http://tevisthompson.com/), who has written long noteworthy posts about the state of game reviewing,